Disclaimer: Dragon Age belongs to BioWare.

 The tips of Lions ears turned red and he suddenly lunged for the smaller man.

 "Shut it, you!"

-Mouse dodged, laughing, and then running around the corner and out of sight, the lion of a man right on his heels.
-The young child giggled, not understanding most of the exchange, but finding it funny none the less.
+Rat dodged, laughing, and then ran around the corner and out of sight, the lion of a man right on his heels.
+The young child giggled, oblivious to the meaning of most of the exchange, but finding it funny none the less.
 She stood up and hopped to the next roof.